srinuneehaal/CaC-Patterns/docs/testing-overview.md

 # Testing Overview

 This repository includes focused unit tests for the plan generator, state handling, parsing strategies, and model objects.
 Below is a summarized matrix that can guide developers when adding new features or verifying behavior.
+Recent additions include `ModelCoverageTest` (full model validation), `CosmosStateRepositoryTest`, and the expanded `StateFileServiceTest` that now covers the account-specific document id logic, sides key derivation, and list-based deletions.

 | Layer | Representative tests | Purpose |
 | --- | --- | --- |